-In spite of the valuable role seat belts have keeping vehicle occupants safe in a car collision, they sometimes create a false sense of security in situations where they malfunction because of a defect.
+Despite the valuable role seat belts have in keeping vehicle occupants safe in a car collision, they sometimes create a false sense of security in situations where they malfunction because of a defect.

 A seat belt that functions properly can greatly reduce the risk of serious permanent injuries and fatalities during a car crash.

 However, a seat belt that fails to work as designed could result in traumatic brain injuries and spinal cord damage.

 You're in a car accident, and your seat belt didn't protect you.
 Chances are, you're feeling frustrated, angry, and maybe even a little helpless because this vital safety mechanism didn't work as it should.

 To help you take back control of the situation, here's a breakdown of the law by our Los Angeles personal injury lawyers regarding seat belt failure in California.

 We will also review when you may be entitled to compensation for injuries sustained due to faulty seat belts.

 If you are wearing a seat belt during an impact or collision during a car accident, it's much less likely you will be ejected from the vehicle at impact.